 Car: You can easily rent a car with your driver’s license from your home country.
 If you have made Aliyah, you’ll eventually need to get an Israeli driver’s license.
 If you have been licensed for at least five years, you will not even need to take the driving exam.
 Pros for driving: Freedom and flexibility to go anywhere in Israel, it is faster than taking a bus, and probably cheaper than using a taxi.
 Cons: Finding parking in the big cities, steep gasoline prices, driving in Israel (To say driving on the roads in Israel is dangerous would be an understatement), and if you’re not familiar with the area you may accidentally wander into an Arab village.

 Tremp: Otherwise known as hitchhiking is something a lot of Israelis engage in.
 There are Facebook groups dedicated to tremping from city to city.
 This is a very dangerous method of travelling in Israel, and not recommended for people new to the land and the culture.
-Unfortunately some areas of Israel are not very developed, and this means there isn’t public transportation.
+Unfortunately some areas of Israel are not very developed, and this means there isn’t public transportation available.
 So those who don’t have a car have to either carpool or tremp to get where they need to go.

 Airplane: There are three airports in Israel that are available for use: Ben Gurion near Tel Aviv, Ramon near Eilat, and the Haifa airport.
 Ben Gurion is the main international airport, and any flights that need to be redirected are sent to the Ramon airport.
-Getting to Eilat can be a four hour drive each way from Jerusalem, so while expensive it may be worth it to get a ticket from Tel Aviv and fly into Ramon if you’re planning a day trip.
+Getting to Eilat can be a four hour drive each way from Jerusalem, so while expensive it may be worthwhile to get a ticket from Tel Aviv and fly into Ramon if you’re planning a day trip.